subllings/eurostyle-contonso-ma-unified-data-ai-databricks-fabric/certification/data-scientist-certifications.md

 Purpose: concise prep for Databricks ML fundamentals; paraphrases the live exam outline (verify the official page before booking).

+See also: refer to `GLOSSARY.md` for cross-cert acronyms and shared terms.

 ### 1) Audience and goals
 - Goal: perform core ML tasks on Databricks: explore data, engineer features, train/tune/evaluate, and deploy.
 - Audience: practitioners with ~6+ months Databricks ML exposure (AutoML, MLflow basics, UC).